itsghali/Titanic-Survival-Prediction/README.md

 - ROC-AUC analysis
 - Handling class imbalance with techniques like SMOTE

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Kaggle for providing the Titanic dataset
 - The machine learning community for valuable insights and techniques
 - Scikit-learn documentation and examples

----

-**Note**: This is an educational project for learning machine learning concepts.
-The historical Titanic tragedy should be remembered with respect for those who lost their lives.